initialxy/initialxy.github.io/_posts/2025-01-31-fine-tuning-llm-on-amd-gpu.md

 The tricky part is to get things setup for training.
 AMD actually has [ROCm variants of most of the necessary libraries](https://github.com/ROCm), though at varying quality.
 I was following along AMD's own guide that they published recently: [Fine-tuning and inference using a single accelerator](https://rocm.docs.amd.com/en/latest/how-to/rocm-for-ai/fine-tuning/single-gpu-fine-tuning-and-inference.html), which was enormously helpful to get things started.
 However there were two open questions that I had:
 * How should my training data look like for a specific model?
-* How to run the output model in ollama?
+* How to run its outputs in ollama?

 That's when I discovered that [unsloth](https://github.com/unslothai/unsloth) can help with both.
 It can normalize training data format for a specific model template and help you merge LoRA adapter into a gguf file that ollama can then pick up.
 So I decided to give unsloth a try.
 Unfortunately, it looks like unsloth does not have [AMD GPU support](https://github.com/unslothai/unsloth/issues/37).
 However according to github user [sayanmndl21](https://github.com/unslothai/unsloth/issues/37#issuecomment-2445535450) most of the dependencies already have ROCm variants and they were able to get it to work with a small patch in unsloth's code.
 So I decided to give it a try.
 Turns out it doesn't work for me, because the ROCm variant of xformers [only supports AMD's workstation GPUs](https://github.com/ROCm/composable_kernel/issues/1171#issuecomment-2305358524) and not consumer GPUs like my RX 7900 XTX.
 Hopefully this will change in the future, because as far as I can see, xformers is the only dependency blocking unsloth to work.
 If I were to remove xformers from unsloth's code, training will start and complete, but produce incorrect outputs.
 I made an attempted to replace it with SDP, but it was not a simple change and stretches beyond my domain knowledge.
 I believe [Axolotl](https://axolotl.ai/) does support AMD GPU, but looking at [Matt Williams' video](https://www.youtube.com/watch?v=lj44Bt9UxYQ), it appears quite quirky to get it to work.
 Perhaps I will try it in the future.
 But for now I'm following [AMD's guide](https://rocm.docs.amd.com/en/latest/how-to/rocm-for-ai/fine-tuning/single-gpu-fine-tuning-and-inference.html) and borrow just a few helper functions from unsloth, mainly dataset normalization and gguf output.
 Here is now I got dependencies installed.